FrankOfConscious/MobileProj2/README.md

 2. The backend foler contains the flask server and detection system.
 3. There is an operation README.txt inside of backend folder.

-# Enjoy you day and keeep safe!
+# Enjoy you day and keep safe!